charlesc90/raspi0-qemu/README.md

 # raspi0-qemu
-scripts to boot a Raspberry Pi OS image on its native kernel and dtb
+scripts to boot a Raspberry Pi OS image on its native kernel and dtb with QEMU